tryton/tryton/trytond/doc/tutorial/module/extend.rst

 Extend model
 ============

-Sometimes we want to extend an existing :class:`~trytond.model.Model` to add :class:`~trytond.model.fields.Field` or methods.
+Sometimes we want to extend an existing :class:`~trytond.model.Model` to add or modify a :class:`~trytond.model.fields.Field` or a method.
 This can be done using the extension mechanism of Tryton which can combine classes with the same ``__name__`` that are registered in the :class:`~trytond.pool.Pool`.